den0620/riwo/README.md

 - [x] Move
 - [x] Delete
 - [x] Hide
-- [ ] Window-specific menu
+- [x] Window-specific menu
+- [x] Bearable apps
 ### Accessibility
-- [x] Touch adaptation
+- [ ] Touch adaptation (broke for some reason)

 ## Possible known issues

-There may be some inefficient eventListeners (tho i removed per-window ones)

 Menu opens with single RMB click and NOT hold because I found it simpler

 SVG cursors may be junky

-Testing needed
+APP_defaults' buttons have default cursors (will fix soon)

+Hidden windows appear in context menu unsorted (will fix soon)

+Context menu appears after modes (will fix soon)

+If mode was interrupted without mouseup things may brake (I really dont want to fix this)